The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: DATA

 The NIRISS data were obtained from the GLASS {\it JWST} Early Release Science Program \citep{Treu2022} with direct imaging in F115W, F150W, and F200W and grism spectroscopic observations.
 The direct-imaging exposure time is $2834.504\,\mathrm{s} \simeq 0.79\,\mathrm{hours}$ per each band.
 The data were reduced using the standard JWST pipeline\footnote{\href{https://github.com/spacetelescope/jwst}{https://github.com/spacetelescope/jwst}} v1.6.2 with calibration reference files ``\texttt{jwst\_0944.pmap}''.
 1/f noise (see \citealt{Schlawin20}) was modeled and removed using the code \texttt{tshirt}\footnote{\href{https://github.com/eas342/tshirt}{https://github.com/eas342/tshirt}}, and the ``snowball'' artifacts from cosmic rays \citep{Rigby22} were identified and masked.
 The world coordinate system of mosaicked images were registered using the Pan-STARRS1 catalog \citep{panstarrsdr1}.
 The pixel scale of final mosaicked images is resampled to 0.03\arcsec\ with \texttt{pixfrac}\,$=$\,0.8.

-We reduced the grism data using the latest version of \textsc{Grizli} \footnote{\url{https://github.com/gbrammer/grizli/}}.
+We reduced the grism data using \textsc{Grizli} \footnote{\url{https://github.com/gbrammer/grizli/}} \citep[Version 1.6,][]{Brammer_grizli_2022}.
+The 2D grism spectra were drizzled using a pixel scale 0.065\arcsec.
 The contamination was subtracted by forward modeling of the full field-of-view (FoV) grism images.
-We secured reliable spectroscopic redshifts via spectral template fitting based on a library of spectral energy distributions (SED).
-The 2D grism spectra were drizzled using a pixel scale 0.065\arcsec.
+We {derived} reliable spectroscopic redshifts via spectral template fitting based on a library of spectral energy distributions (SED).